West Lealman, Florida

 West Lealman is a census-designated place (CDP) in Pinellas County, Florida, United States.
-The population was 15,651 at the 2010 census.
+As of the 2020 census, West Lealman had a population of 16,438.
 Prior to 2010, West Lealman was part of a larger CDP named West and East Lealman.

 Geography

-West Lealman is located at (27.8200, -82.7381).
-The community is bordered by the city of Pinellas Park to the northeast, St. Petersburg to the south, and by the town of Kenneth City to the east.
+West Lealman is bordered by the city of Pinellas Park to the northeast, St. Petersburg to the south, and by the town of Kenneth City to the east.
 Long Bayou and Cross Bayou border the CDP to the west, with the city of Seminole on the opposite shore of Cross Bayou.

 According to the United States Census Bureau, the CDP has a total area of 8.3 sqkm, of which 8.1 sqkm is land and 0.2 sqkm (1.96%) is water.

+Demographics

+West Lealman first appeared as a census designated place in the 2010 U.S. census formed from part of the deleted West and East Lealman, Florida CDP.